sabatinim/sabatinim.github.io/_posts/2021-11-25-test_boundaries.md

     abstract fun wrongInstance(): () -> Either<Error, Employees>
 }
 ```

+So, here's the deal: I'll whip up two abstract methods—instance() and wrongInstance().
+These are the brainiacs
+responsible for conjuring up the function instances that handle loading employees.
+They'll serve up the goods for both
-Basically I'll have two abstract methods to implement.
-These methods must return the relative function implementation (File or DB) for happy path and corner cases.
+the happy path and those pesky corner cases.

-For File access layer I will have (tadaaa!):
+Now, for the File access layer:

 ``` kotlin
 override fun instance(): () -> Either<Error, Employees> =